pocomane/MiSTer_Batch_Control/Readme.md

 ```

 The main commands are `raw_seq` and `load_rom`, but other usefull ones are
 provided too.
-Please refer to the documentation of the single commands.
+Please refer to the documentation of the single commands in this
+Readme.

+Some commands need specific support for each cores.
+A special system `CUSTOM`
+is provided to try to launch unsupported core.
+See documentation of the `list_core`
+for more details.

 ## Command raw_seq